abaer123/gitlab-agent/README.md

 GitLab Kubernetes Agent is an active in-cluster component for solving any GitLab<->Kubernetes integration tasks.

-Some ideas that can be built using the agent.
+Below are some ideas that can be built using the agent.

 * “Real-time” and resilient web hooks.
-Polling git repos scales poorly (and a firewall might be in the way) so an agent can connect to GitLab and receive a message when a change happens.
+Polling git repos scales poorly and so webhooks were invented.
+They remove polling, easing the load on infrastructure, and reduce the "event happened->it got noticed in an external system" latency.
+However, "webhooks" analog cannot work if cluster is behind a firewall.
+So an agent, runnning in the cluster, can connect to GitLab and receive a message when a change happens.
 Like web hooks, but the actual connection is initiated from the client, not from the server.
 Then the agent could:

-  * Emulate a web hook inside of the cluster
+  * Emulate a webhook inside of the cluster

   * Update a Kubernetes object with a new state.
 It can be a GitLab-specific object with some concrete schema about a git repository.
 Then we can have third-parties integrate with us via this object-based API.
 It can also be some integration-specific object.

 * “Real-time” data access.
 Agent can stream requested data back to GitLab.
-See gitlab-org/gitlab#212810
+See https://gitlab.com/gitlab-org/gitlab/-/issues/212810.

 * Feature/component discovery.
 GitLab may need a third-party component to be installed in a cluster for a particular feature to work.
 Agent can do that component discovery.
 E.g. we need Prometheus for metrics and we probably can find it in the cluster (is this a bad example? it illustrates the idea though).